francescobiondo24/Image-Classifier-Project/README.md

 This project is a part of Nanodegree Machine learning by Udacity.
 This a python application that can train an image classifier on a dataset, predict a new image using a pretrained model.
+In this repository thare a re 3 files:
+- an ipynb document where there is the complete oroject
+- 2 python files in which there are the train and predict application, the first will train a new network on a dataset and save the model as a checkpoint and the second ses a trained network to predict the class for an input image